huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment using .yml file and activate it:
+1. Create a new conda environment using the environment_linux.yml file and activate it:

     ```bash
     conda env create -f environment_linux.yml